 Making photos in Patagonia can be challenging.
 It really depends how deep you want to go or do.
 Some of the locations are easy to access, but other ones require long and uphill hiking trails and some commitment.
 Let me tell you, beyond the photograph, experiencing a sunrise in places like this is difficult to describe with words, but the reward surpasses the effort by a long shot.

 Patagonia enchanted me, and now it ranks among the best landscape places I’ve ever been to.
-I’ll be back next year in April, and you could join me.
-The 2021 Patagonia Photo Tour will be incredible; If you want to join me, here is the link to access the information,
+At Photo Tours and Expeditions we run regular photo tours to Patagonia.
+The next Patagonia Photo Tour will be incredible as well; If you want to join me, here is the link to access the information,

 Lastly, most of the photos for this trip were made with the Fuji GFX 50s.
 I also had with me the X-T3, which I mainly used when I needed a long reach.
 My NiSi set of grads and ND filters were also heavily used, along with a sturdy tripod.